Amidst the current crisis, many restaurants can’t see a way to survive long enough to outlast lockdown.

 Some fast food restaurants in the US are thriving, such as Jersey Mike’s subs.
 In March they offered a 50% discount for online orders, which exploded just after lockdown.

 Pret A Manger is branching out into retail coffee to order online to create a new source of income.

 Leon’s in the UK has been particularly imaginative, combining plastic screens with selling food items as a popup grocery store.

 DIY goes culinary: meal kits can be your new best friend

 Patty & Bun, a burger eatery, started innovating straight away with their Lockdown DIY Kits.
 From locations in London and Brighton, their meal kits have become so popular – to the tune of 250 kits a day – that they are looking at taking them across the UK.

 Want some Italian inspiration?
 Pizza Pilgrims have created Flying Pan Pizza kits that are flying off the shelves.

-There are many international initiatives helping restaurants handle Covid.
-This website is offering restaurants the possibility of selling ‘dining bonds.’
+There are many international initiatives helping restaurants handle covid-19.
+Some restaurants are even selling ‘dining bonds.’
 Customers purchase bonds to be redeemed at the restaurant at a later date.

 The scheme is worldwide, and you can sign on as a restaurant to participate here.